 - The changes which occur at the onset of puberty and adolescence are controlled by hormones.

-Question 2.
+Q2.
 Define adolescence.

 - The period of life, when the body undergoes changes, leading to reproductive maturity, is called adolescence.
-Adolescence begins around the age of 11 and lasts upto 18 or 19 years of age.
+Adolescence begins around the age of 11 and lasts up to 18 or 19 years of age.

-Question 3.
+Q3.
 What is menstruation?
 Explain.

-Question 4.
+Q4.
 List changes in the body that take place at puberty.